 Monardis plana (Rose-bud sawfly)

-Found in Wales in sand dune systems in 2003.
 Adults closely resemble Cladardis spp. but can be distinguished by the presence of robust spines on the sawsheath.
 Another rose feeder, Ardis pallipes, also has spines on the sawsheath.
 However, Monards plana lacks the deep pits around the eye orbits that characterise Ardis spp.

-Larvae feed within the unopened folds of leaflets in the buds of burnet rose before burrowing apical shoots and flower stalks.
+Monardis plana larvae feed within the unopened folds of leaflets in the buds of burnet rose before burrowing apical shoots and flower stalks.

 Size: 6 - 7mm